WHEN SHOULD I BOOK MY SESSION?

 WHAT SHOULD I WEAR?

 When I am shooting newborns, I keep the temperature at 80 degrees Fahrenheit and I also use a portable heater to make sure that the baby is nice and warm when I am shooting them “au naturale”.
-So you should keep that in mind when choosing your wardrobe because it will be hot and might be uncomfortable for you if you dressed too warm.
+So you should keep that in mind when choosing your wardrobe because it will be hot and might be uncomfortable for you if you dress too warm.
 I tell my clients to wear a tank top underneath whatever they have on or at least bring one with them to change into if necessary.

 If you are planning to have a few family shots with baby, you can never go wrong with cream, white, gray or neutral colors.
 Try to avoid busy patterns or logos.
 Clean fingernails and toes look best, either without polish or a very light color.
 If siblings are coming for pictures, please avoid colored candies, drinks or anything that will stain the mouth.